setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 * Interacting with specialized network or hardware devices in telecommunications or data centers.
 * Developing custom communication protocols for specific use cases.

-These protocols often require developers to implement custom solutions from scratch, following detailed technical
+Such protocols often require developers to implement custom solutions from scratch, following detailed technical
 documentation or specifications provided by the vendor.

 This situation is particularly common in domains like industrial automation, IoT, and telecommunications, where